 The first step in restoring an old pan involves evaluating the integrity of the pan and asking yourself: “Is it worth saving?”
 For some, like Theisen, the answer goes beyond the pan’s collectibility, or even serviceability; nostalgia also plays a part.
 “I’m taking pans that are sometimes over 100 years old and giving them new life,” she said.
 “Sometimes I feel like I’m helping preserve a part of American history.”

-“You’re taking a big gamble when you buy something with a lot of crud and rust because you don’t know what’s going to be under there,” Theisen said.
+“You’re taking a big gamble when you buy something with a lot of crud and rust because you don’t know what’s going to be under there,” Theisen says.
 “The iron may be heavily pitted.
 There may be cracks.”
 Another common issue, of course, is warpage on the bottom of the pan, which occurs when spots of iron expand under extreme heat.
-“A little warpage is not a big deal,” Theisen added.
+“A little warpage is not a big deal,” Theisen adds.
 “But a pan that rocks or even spins just isn’t going to sit as well on your cooktop.”

-“My first step in cleaning is always a lye bath,” Theisen said.
+“My first step in cleaning is always a lye bath,” Theisen says.
 “But if you only have one pan, and just want to get it clean, I’d recommend Easy-Off.”
 Wearing gloves, spray the pan with Easy-Off Oven Cleaner, following directions on the can.
 Enclose it in a jumbo plastic bag and let it sit for two days.
 Rinse the pan and test the leftover crud with dish soap and a stainless-steel scouring pad.
-“Crud can be very tough to get off,” Theisen said.
+“Crud can be very tough to get off,” Theisen says.
 “Somebody could have used a pan for 30 years without ever cleaning it.”
 Ultimately, you should be able to scrub the crud off without a huge amount of physical exertion.
 If not, repeat this step.